Protect your partner. Provide for your children. Keep the peace.

 Q: Can I treat my children and stepchildren differently in my Will?

 A: Yes — and it’s common.
-The key is to be clear and fair.
-We can guide you on wording and how to explain your choices.
+The key is to be transparent and fair.
+We can guide you on wording and help you explain your choices effectively.

 Q: Can I choose to leave a child out of my Will?